Skip to main content

 The Recovery Program is now in the final phase of recovery, focusing on the creation of self-sustaining populations.
 The Program is placing increased emphasis on the captive-breeding and reintroduction of California Condors to the wild and the management of that wild population.
 These efforts combine trying to reduce the threat of lead with actively managing nesting in the wild to increase the number of wild-fledged chicks.

 The goal of the California Condor Recovery Plan is to establish two geographically distinct self-sustaining populations, each with 150 birds in the wild and at least 15 breeding pairs, with a third population of condors retained in captivity.
 As the Recovery Program works toward this goal, the number of release sites has grown.
-There are three active release sites in California, one in Arizona, and one in Baja California, Mexico.
+There are four active release sites in California, one in Arizona, and one in Baja California, Mexico.

 Acknowledgements